Optimal Polynomial-Time Estimators: A Bayesian Notion of Approximation Algorithm

 \section{Abstract}

-The concept of an \enquote{approximation algorithm} is usually only applied to optimization problems, since in optimization problems the performance of the algorithm on any given input is a continuous parameter.
 We introduce a new concept of approximation applicable to decision problems and functions, inspired by Bayesian probability.
 From the perspective of a Bayesian reasoner with limited computational resources, the answer to a problem that cannot be solved exactly is uncertain and therefore should be described by a random variable.
 It thus should make sense to talk about the expected value of this random variable, an idea we formalize in the language of average-case complexity theory by introducing the concept of \enquote{optimal polynomial-time estimators.} We prove some existence theorems and completeness results, and show that optimal polynomial-time estimators exhibit many parallels with \enquote{classical} probability theory.